Limit of Quantitation: Does it Matter?

 For many methods the lowest concentration level that is required for a method is defined by the reporting threshold.
 For example, an impurities method may have a reporting threshold of 0.05% w/w with respect to the amount of drug present, as directed in ICH Q3A.
 Therefore, in method development it would be ensured that the method is designed to work at 0.05%, and in validation it would be demonstrated that suitable precision and accuracy are obtained at 0.05%.
 In effect, the actual LOQ for the method is not relevant since no value below the reporting threshold will be reported.

-So, to go back to the original question, “Limit of Quantitation: Does it matter?”, the answer depends on the requirements for a particular method.
+So, to go back to the original question, “Is the limit of quanitation always important when validating methods for impurities?”, the answer depends on the requirements for a particular method.
 If the true LOQ for the method is required then it does matter and should be thoroughly determined during method development and confirmed during method validation.
 However, if the lower limit of the range of the method is predetermined, such as a reporting threshold, then whether the method is actually capable of quantitative measurement below this value is not relevant, thus it may not matter (provided of course that the method is capable of quantitative measurement at the reporting threshold).

 Related content from our Resources Library